 This last point is particularly important as it implies that the operational risks within that particular organisation are considered in the light of the legal requirements identified within the register.
 In other words, the register cannot be a "dead" list of titles and dates; each item must be examined, summarised and considered in terms of the specific risk areas identified.

 To take one example, the subject of the Control of Mercury (Enforcement) Regulations 2017 is fairly obvious and the legislation would easily be found in any search for that particular dangerous substance.
 It is not however immediately apparent that the Housing and Planning Act 2016 (Permission in Principle, etc) (Miscellaneous Amendments) (England) Regulations 2017 include a provision that, in dealing with an application for hazardous substances consent, the hazardous substances authority must have regard to any permission in principle that has been granted in relation to land in the vicinity.

 Compiling and maintaining a register

 New legislation is published almost daily by the UK Government on www.legislation.gov.uk.
 But it is no easy feat interpreting what is relevant to your activities.
 The legislation is divided into four jurisdictions: UK, Scotland, Wales and Northern Ireland.
-There is no category for Great Britain, nor, for that matter, England, which explains why the Environmental Damage (Prevention and Remediation) (England) (Amendment) Regulations 2017 are listed under the UK.
-The UK jurisdiction tag can definitely be confusing.
-It contains, for example, the Ionising Radiations Regulations 2017, which actually apply to Great Britain rather than to the UK (but, as mentioned, there is no category for Great Britain).
+There is no category for Great Britain, nor, for that matter, England, which explains why the Health Protection (Coronavirus, Local COVID-19 Alert Level) (High) (England) (Amendment) Regulations 2020 are listed under the UK, as are the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment (Amendment) (EU Exit) Regulations 2020, even though the latter do not apply to Northern Ireland.